 Sleeping Bag Shell

 The downside to a sleeping bag being treated with DWR is that it tends to be less breathable, trapping perspiration inside the sleeping bag.
-Trapped sweat reduces the insulations ability to trap heat so you will be colder in a sleeping bag treated with DWR.
+Trapped sweat reduces the insulations ability to trap heat, so you will be colder in a sleeping bag treated with DWR.

 Polyester or nylon breaths and draws away moisture.
-Cotton (flannelette) increases comfort but won’t draw away moisture so you can be left feeling damp.
+Cotton (flannelette) increases comfort but won’t draw away moisture, so you can be left feeling damp.

-Most sleeping bags have two zippers so you can easily open your bag from the inside and the outside.
+Most sleeping bags have two zippers, so you can easily open your bag from the inside and the outside.

 Look for sleeping bags with good quality zippers.
 Zippers that continuously get caught are a pain and make getting in and out of your bag difficult.
-Also look for zippers that go all the way around rather than just halfway you can easily open the bag if you get too hot.
+Also, look for zippers that go all the way around rather than just halfway so you can easily open the bag if you get too hot.

 Sleeping Bag Hood

-As well as a hood, for the best winter sleeping bag look for one with a neck collar.
+As well as a hood, for the best winter sleeping bag, look for one with a neck collar.
 Neck collars are great for camping in colder temperatures as they ensure the warmth doesn’t escape from the sleeping bag.